solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 As pointed out previously, only the controller and the resource guard can read those; all other actors (e.g., Alice or Bob) need undefined out-of-band knowledge to know how to authenticate.
 We are therefore limited to the controller actor.

-In (1), the actor whose Principal is the Controller, will be able to determine from the `acl:default` rules what credentials it can use.
+In (1), the actor whose Principal is the Controller will be able to determine the credentials it can use from the `acl:default` rules.

 In (2), either the `acl` resource has already been created, in which case the default rule of `</weekly-status/.acl>` does not apply, or the `acl` resource has not yet been created, so the default applies, but the client cannot know what the default `acl` is.